 What’s special about the University of Hawai‘i at Manoa?

 June: There is a change of pace here.
 It’s nice to take a break from the intensity of Smith.
 Also it’s nice not to be a minority.
 I don’t feel like I have to represent a minority to the community.

 Nahee: I agree.
 The best part of Hawai‘i is that there are no minorities.
 I had culture shock when I got here!

 Tell us something you hate doing.

-Tell us something you love doing and why.
+Tell us something you like doing and why.

 If you were to write a book about yourself, what would you name it?

-What is that one thing which makes you different?
+What is that one thing that makes you different?